JetBrains/kotlin-web-site/docs/topics/gradle/gradle-backend-tutorial.md

 }

 application {
-    mainClass.set("MainKt") // Defining the main class for the application }
+    mainClass.set("MainKt") // Defines the main class for the application }
 ```